primevprotocol/docs-mevcommit/README.md

 ## Bids and Privacy

 mev-commit is inherently pseudonymous, allowing any Ethereum address to submit a bid for the execution of any transaction, including bids for transactions that belong to others.
 Bids are visible to providers on the network and are identifiable by transaction hashes.
-Bids get processed by network providers and mev-commit chain validators for verifiable commitments and seamless reward settlement. mev-commit will develop bid privacy with stronger cryptographic guarantees over time.
+Bids get processed by network providers and mev-commit chain nodes for verifiable commitments and seamless reward settlement. mev-commit will develop bid privacy with stronger cryptographic guarantees over time.

 ## Commitments and Privacy